mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 A HISTORY OF THE TWO

 THOUSAND WORLDS
-To the K’kree, the history of their interstellar state – the Two Thousand Worlds – is the history of all K’kree.
+To the K'kree, the history of their interstellar state – the Two Thousand Worlds – is the history of all K'kree.
 Occasionally a Steppelord has led his people out of the Two Thousand Worlds and colonized a far-off region but as far as the official histories go these groups became irrelevant as soon as they moved beyond easy contact range.
-Those that reject the Great Steppelord’s authority
+Those that reject the Great Steppelord's authority

-and turn their backs on the great herd of the K’kree are no longer part of its history unless they return as enemies or come home to beg re-inclusion.
+and turn their backs on the great herd of the K'kree are no longer part of its history unless they return as enemies or come home to beg re-inclusion.

 The Distant Past
-Creatures that are recognizably ‘proto-K’kree’ appeared on Kirur around 10 million years ago.
+Creatures that are recognizably 'proto-K'kree' appeared on Kirur around 10 million years ago.
 They are thought to have begun developing intelligence in response to ecological disasters caused by a supernova event and by 10 million years before the present were tool-using cooperative animals.
-It is not clear when the K’kree developed full sentience.
+It is not clear when the K'kree developed full sentience.

 The Ancients are known to have seeded humans and other creatures across Charted Space around 300,000 years ago.
-By this time, behaviourally modern K’kree existed on Kirur.
-They were engaged in a constant fight for survival against their homeworld’s predators, a fight that might have remained stalemated forever but for climatic changes that began over 100,000 years ago.
+By this time, behaviourally modern K'kree existed on Kirur.
+They were engaged in a constant fight for survival against their homeworld's predators, a fight that might have remained stalemated forever but for climatic changes that began over 100,000 years ago.
-Little is known outside the Two Thousand Worlds about what tipped the balance but the stalemate was broken and the K’kree declined in number.
+Little is known outside the Two Thousand Worlds about what tipped the balance but the stalemate was broken and the K'kree declined in number.

-It is thought that destruction of habitats affected other prey species more than the K’kree, who were able to plan ahead and move great distances to viable areas.
-As other sources of food were predated to extinction, the carnivores of Kirur targeted the K’kree.
-Legends speak of a ‘shadowed time of nightmare’ from around 100,000 to 30,000 years ago, during which the K’kree fought a war against extinction.
+It is thought that destruction of habitats affected other prey species more than the K'kree, who were able to plan ahead and move great distances to viable areas.
+As other sources of food were predated to extinction, the carnivores of Kirur targeted the K'kree.
+Legends speak of a 'shadowed time of nightmare' from around 100,000 to 30,000 years ago, during which the K'kree fought a war against extinction.

-The first K’kree cities were constructed around 80,000 years ago.
-These were initially more like defended laagers where the K’kree could rest and care for their wounded but over time developed into true cities with workshops, storehouses and administrative complexes.
+The first K'kree cities were constructed around 80,000 years ago.
+These were initially more like defended laagers where the K'kree could rest and care for their wounded but over time developed into true cities with workshops, storehouses and administrative complexes.
-Despite the security these new cities offered, the K’kree still almost became extinct.
+Despite the security these new cities offered, the K'kree still almost became extinct.
 What saved them was a combination of desperate effort and scarcity of food for their enemies.
-The surviving K’kree were hard targets and could retire to their laagers, living off stored food, when predators concentrated in their area.
+The surviving K'kree were hard targets and could retire to their laagers, living off stored food, when predators concentrated in their area.

-It may be that confinement imposed by such sieges was the worst of the ‘nightmare’ referred to in legend, especially since herds were cut off from one another and at times did not know if their neighbors had survived.
+It may be that confinement imposed by such sieges was the worst of the 'nightmare' referred to in legend, especially since herds were cut off from one another and at times did not know if their neighbors had survived.
-K’kree scouts might come upon a broken laager, with nothing but the bones of their kind bleaching in the sun.
-It was in this time that the desire to exterminate all G’naak became a driving force in the K’kree psyche.
+K'kree scouts might come upon a broken laager, with nothing but the bones of their kind bleaching in the sun.
+It was in this time that the desire to exterminate all G'naak became a driving force in the K'kree psyche.

 **The Time of Shed Blood**
-The war for Kirur teetered one way then the other for a time but as predator numbers fell the surviving K’kree were able to push out from their laager-cities, linking together multiple herds and engaging in sweeps to clear all predators from a region.
+The war for Kirur teetered one way then the other for a time but as predator numbers fell the surviving K'kree were able to push out from their laager-cities, linking together multiple herds and engaging in sweeps to clear all predators from a region.
 By -30,000 what had begun as a small-scale security operation had expanded into a crusade to eliminate all meat-eaters on Kirur.
-It is today referred to as the ‘time of shed blood’.
+It is today referred to as the 'time of shed blood'.

-The K’kree were not the only intelligent species on Kirur at that time.
+The K'kree were not the only intelligent species on Kirur at that time.
 A race of carnivores had also developed intelligence and the ability to use tools.
 It is not clear to what extent the war between the two species followed the conventional pattern.
 It may be that the carnivores preferred easier prey or had reservations about eating sentient people.
-They may have tried to make peace or even cooperate with the K’kree but were driven into remote areas nonetheless.
+They may have tried to make peace or even cooperate with the K'kree but were driven into remote areas nonetheless.

-The K’kree almost certainly took the view that an intelligent species of predator would sooner or later plunge them back into their time of nightmare.
+The K'kree almost certainly took the view that an intelligent species of predator would sooner or later plunge them back into their time of nightmare.
 The